...

 What Is Material Damage?

 As we stated above, you might receive compensation for your material damage if your personal data was included in a data breach in the workplace.
-To be compensated for your material damage, you should submit evidence of this, such as a copy of your credit report.
+To be compensated, you will need to submit evidence, such as a copy of your bank statements.

-Examples of what financial losses you could be compensated for include:
+Examples of financial losses that can be claimed for include:

 Get in touch with our advisors to learn what else you could include in your claim if your personal data was compromised in a data protection breach at work.